 Bring an engagement strategy back to your organization

-Differentiate between knowledge philanthropy and traditional volunteer roles
+Differentiate between knowledge philanthropy, board roles, and traditional volunteer roles

 Knowledge philanthropy: defining the concept